Last Updated on September 16, 2024 by Soumya

 There are so many wonderful things to do in Belem that you can literally spend a couple of days here.

-Here’s my choice of places and monuments that you need to visit in Belem.
+Here’s my choice of places and monuments to visit in Belem.
 If you are short on time, please feel free to pick and choose.
-Or refer to my 1 Day Belem itinerary at the end of the post.
+Or refer to my one-day Belem itinerary at the end of the post.

 Explore Jeronimos Monastery